dart-lang/leak_tracker/doc/leak_tracking/CONTRIBUTING.md

 To upgrade version of leak tracking packages used by Flutter and thus used by all applications that depend on Flutter:

-1. Publish new version of the packages.
+1. Publish new version of the packages by running `sh tool/lt_publish.sh`.

 2. If the changes affect APIs used by Flutter, ask a googler to refresh the packages with copybara in G3.